kubesphere/dev-guide/sites/extension-dev-guide/content/en/migration/4.0.0-to-4.1.x/_index.md

 ```

 {{% notice note %}}
 The versions of `@ks-console/*` should ideally match the version of KubeSphere.
-Double-check that Yarn/npm reads from the private registry; otherwise, installation fails because `https://www.npmjs.com` no longer hosts these packages.
+Double-check that Yarn/npm reads from the private registry; otherwise, installation may fail once `https://www.npmjs.com` stops serving these packages.
 {{% /notice %}}

 Install/Upgrade Kube Design.